Bonne Santé Liposome: Liposomal Magnesium - 250ml

 - Liposomal magnesium for improved bioavailability and absorption

-Liposomal Magnesium Health Benefits
+Liposomal Magnesium Health Benefits in a nutshell

 - Relieves muscle cramps